ngscheurich/elixirconf-2023/README.md

 ## Projects

-You might notice, upon cursory inpection, that it seems as though I’ve (perhaps _unceremoniously_), jammed the code for four separate projects into a single Git repository.
+You might notice, upon cursory inspection, that it seems as though I’ve (perhaps _unceremoniously_), jammed the code for four separate projects into a single Git repository.
 Well, you’re right.
 I did that.
 But there _was_ a small ceremony.
 Let’s just call it a monorepo.

 ### Counter